ktorio/ktor-plugin-registry/README.md

 ## Running and testing

-To resolve plugins from the `/plugins` folder, run `./gradlew resolvePlugins`.
-Then, you may run `./gradlew run` to generate the registry.
-This will validate all plugin references and slot them into the appropriate Ktor release versions.
+To validate all plugin manifests, run `./gradlew buildRegistry`.
+This will generate the model for the plugin registry by resolving and verifying all plugins for all relevant Ktor release versions.